 Even if Jesus is the most exalted being ever to have been created, with power equal to God’s power, he would still be a created being and therefore finite, having had a beginning; he would not be God.
 If he is not God and not an angel, what is he?
 The NWT footnote says he is divine; but this divinity the Watch Tower allows is not full deity.
 It is a “lesser divinity” not equal with God, and therefore there is an infinite distance between Jesus and God; it is the very difference between finite or infinite, mortal or immortal, a creature of time or an eternal God, created or having neither beginning nor end.
 And therefore Christ’s death could never be effective as atonement for fallen humanity.
 No matter how sublime a being he is, he is still a created being; therefore his sinless life and death can only benefit himself.
 Nothing less than full deity could give his death infinite value and therefore be an effective substitute for sinners.

 Thus the scripture reveals to us that Jesus is both true God and true Man.
 These two teachings run throughout scripture; both are true although they seem to run counter to each other.
 The difficulty involved in trying to understand that both can be true, and the implications arising from it, can be seen in the struggles the Church of the first few centuries endured.
-Arianism, as does the Watch Tower, robs Jesus of his deity and makes him a glorified created being.
+Arianism, as does the Watch Tower, robbed Jesus of his deity and made him a glorified created being.
 Nestorianism taught that Jesus consisted of two separate Persons in the Incarnate Christ, the one Divine and the other human, instead of the truth thatthe Incarnate Christ was a single Person, at once God and man.
-Monophysitism says that the incarnate Christ has only one nature, not two.
+Monophysitism said that the incarnate Christ has only one nature, not two.
 There were various expressions of Monophysitism though they all had this teaching at their heart.
 And Monarchianism in its different forms severely weakened and confused the three Persons of the Trinity.
 These struggles racked the Church through the centuries and caused much harm.

 There is Only One God